UGI Energy Services Blog

 • Schedule regular maintenance.
 Have your HVAC unit serviced once a year to keep it in top shape and extend its lifespan.

-Tip 2: Smart Cooking, Smart Savings
+Tip 2: Keep Cool in the Kitchen with Smart Cooking, Smart Savings

 • Use a slow cooker or microwave.
 Instead of firing up multiple burners on your stove, which release excess heat, prepare dishes using energy-efficient appliances like slow cookers or microwaves.

-Tip 3: Environmentally Conscious Alternatives to AC
+Tip 3: Eco-Friendly Ways to Keep Cool Without AC

 Staying comfortable doesn’t always require blasting the air conditioning.
 Try these alternatives, which are both eco-conscious and energy efficient.